sunriax/STK500/uart/uart.md

 # UART library short introduction

-In this short introduction the basic function of the uart library and their usage are described.
+In this short introduction the basic functions of the uart library and their usage are described.
 If there are any issues or improvements please feel free to report.

 ## Directives